mathie/mathie.github.io/_posts/2014-11-19-specifying-rails-controllers-with-rspec.markdown

 part 2, we'll drive out the behaviour of sending a command to the model, and figuring out what to do based upon its response.

 You can find a copy of the code so far on the [part 1 branch](https://github.com/mathie/widgets/tree/part-1) in GitHub.
+Once you've had that celebratory beer, head across to [part 2](/articles/specifying-rails-controllers-with-rspec-part-2/) to continue our exploration of RSpec while implementing a command-style action.

 [rspec]: https://relishapp.com/rspec "RSpec is a Behaviour-Driven Development tool for Ruby programmers."
 [the rspec book]: https://pragprog.com/book/achbd/the-rspec-book "Behaviour-Driven Development with RSpec, Cucumber, and Friends"